The shocking decline of Hedgehog Population in the UK

 5. Slug Pellets

 This is a growing concern.
 More people care for their Flower Beds and Vegetable Gardens and Slugs are a predator to success.
-By killing one creature because they are a nuisance only helps us - it does not help the chain of nature ie. Kill all flies and you're effectively killing all Spiders as well.
+By killing one creature because they are a nuisance only helps us - it does not help the food chain of nature ie. Kill all flies and you're effectively killing all Spiders as well.

 Hedgehogs can easily get tangled up in any garden netting.